-- Given the stock price today, what will it be tomorrow? - Given today's precipitation, what will it be in a week? - Given my mother's height, what is my shoe size? - Others?
+- Given my mother's height, what is my shoe size? - Given the stock price today, what will it be tomorrow? - Given today's precipitation, what will it be in a week? - Others?
 Where have you seen linear regression?

-In the literature, we assume there are p covariates and we fit a linear function to predict the response,
+In linear regression there are p covariates; we fit a linear function to predict the response,